 What are the different drug charges?

 The charges laid against you will obviously depend on the circumstances of your case.
 There are different categories of drug crimes, including:

-Every case is different and your individual circumstances will determine which charges are laid against you.
-For example, if you are found with a small quantity of drugs, you may be charged with Possession for Personal Use, whilst being in possession of a large quantity of drugs can incur a charge of Trafficking on the basis of being in Possession for Purpose of Sale, which constitutes a far more serious crime under the law.
+Every case is different and the circumstances of your case will determine which charges are laid against you.
+For example, if you are found with a small quantity of drugs, you may be charged with Possession for Personal Use, whilst being found in possession of a large quantity of drugs can result in a charge of Trafficking on the basis of being found in Possession for the Purpose of Sale, which constitutes a far more serious crime under the law.

 More information on how quantities are legally defined is available via Victoria Legal Aid or you can review Schedule 11 of the Drugs, Poisons and Controlled Substances Act (Vic) 1981.